OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module3-DeploymentProjects/Module03-Class02-DeploymentProcess.md

 [Deselect .NET Configuration Variables]

 Octopus supports .NET Configuration Transforms out of the box.
-If your project includes transformation files in the format either star dot release dot config, or "EnvironmentName" dot release dot config, these configuration transformations will be run during deployment.
+By selecting this option, if your project includes transformation files in the form either star dot release dot config, or "EnvironmentName" dot release dot config, these configuration transformations will be run during deployment.

 We can toggle on or off further additional features by selecting the Configure Features button.